renegomezjr/github_checkpoint/README.md

-GitHub Checkpoint Assignment for Bloc assignment.
+GitHub Checkpoint Assignment for Bloc.